 the Forecast Period Capital Addition Revenue Requirements (“FC”);

-a True-Up Adjustment; and
+a True-Up (“TU”) Adjustment; and

 an Interest True-Up Adjustment.

 The PYRR, FC and True-Up Adjustment, including the Interest True-Up Adjustment, shall be designed to quantify SDG&E’s cost to own, operate and maintain its transmission facilities.